Adrilaw/Digispark_DuckyScripts/README.md

  • WinSpeaks: Opens a powershell and makes your computer speak

  • WinUAC_Killer: Opens your computer windows defender and turns it off acts like a human

+ • WinPayloadExecuter: Runs powershell as admin and downloads your payload from webserver and execute it